utkn/h_mat/README.md

 ### Column access

-Note that the column types are written explicitly for reference.
-In general, they are inferred directly from the type of the matrix.
+Accessing a particular column is possible through `get_col_ref/mut`, `take_col` methods.
+Note that the column types are written explicitly for reference below.
+In general, the column type can be inferred directly from the type of the matrix.

 ```rust
 let mat = HMat::new::<usize>().extend::<f32>().extend::<i32>();